 Assets and cash distributions can also be recorded from this section.

 Options to distribute cash or an item are separate buttons located at the top of the screen.
 In the following example, we will illustrate how to distribute a non-cash item in kind to a beneficiary:

 - Date the distribution

 - Select the item type and then asset

 - The current market value will equal the current value of the item in the inventory, this can be changed if necessary, directly inside this modal

-- Choose which account (income or capital) for the entries to be made to
+- Choose which account (revenue or capital) for the entries to be made to

 - Similar to other sections, the ellipsis button allows you to generate a report of all the distributions made to date of both probate/non-probate items

 When recording an asset distribution in this section, select the beneficiary (who must have been previously added in the Contacts section), the asset, and the percentage of the asset that the beneficiary is entitled to receive.

 It's also important to note that some wills may dictate that rather than have the estate pay off a certain liability, it should instead be passed on to an heir with the asset that secures it (eg, a house is passed on to an heir along with the mortgage (hypothec in Quebec) on the house).
 If the heir accepts the asset and the liability, they can both be distributed in this section.
 If the heir refuses the condition, the asset and the liability would become part of the estate as a whole, with the debt being assumed by the estate and the remaining value being distributed to the Universal Beneficiaries as part of the estate's residue.